samjulien/blog/_posts/2018-08-30-speedy-introduction-to-web-workers.markdown

   <img src="https://cdn.auth0.com/blog/speedy-introduction-to-web-workers/Performing-Tasks-With-and-Without-Web-Worker.png" alt="Performing tasks with and without web workers.">
 </p>

-{% include tweet_quote.html quote_text="Web workers in Javascript allows us to create parallel programming to perform multiple operations simultaneously rather than interleaving them." %}
+{% include tweet_quote.html quote_text="Web workers in JavaScript allows us to create parallel programming to perform multiple operations simultaneously rather than interleaving them." %}

 > [Interleaving](https://www.dictionary.com/browse/interleaving) means "to arrange (an operation) so that two or more programs, sets of instructions, etc., are performed in an alternating fashion."